-conditions with the single (falling) intonation pattern.
-Within the multiple-intonation condition, DYS children typically made more errors than AR children for tokens with rise-fall and steady intonations, but not for tokens with falling and rising intonation.
-High error rates in the DYS group were specific to a subset of consonants; many of these were also poorly identified by the AR group and are therefore weakly marked.
+Summary of identification results: The DYS and AR groups obtained significantly lower identification rates for the two multiple-intonation conditions than for the conditions with the single (falling) intonation pattern.
+Within the multiple-intonation condition, DYS children typically made more errors than AR children for tokens with rise-fall and steady intonations but not for tokens with falling and rising intonation.
+High error rates in the DYS group were specific to a subset of consonants; many of these were also poorly identified by the AR group and are therefore weakly-marked.
 DYS children showed a greater tendency than AR children to use non-set or vowel-only responses, especially in response to /b/, and showed a higher rate of fricative voicing confusions.

-Discrimination Tests
+Discrimination tests

-The discrimination data were also analyzed to look at evidence of a greater impact of talker or intonation variability for DYS than AR children on voicing and place contrasts.
+The discrimination data were also analyzed to look at evidence of a greater impact of talker or intonation variability for DYS than AR children on a voicing and place contrast.
 Based on the outcome of the identification tests, we expected greater difficulty in discriminating the voicing (/bi/-/pi/) than the place (/bi/-/di/) contrast, but the greater memory and cognitive loads involved in the XAB discrimination tasks may lead to a more generalized group difference if DYS children were more affected by these factors.

-As for the identification tests, discrimination scores varied significantly across the male and female talker blocks in Condition 1t1i, but in this case tokens by the male talker were found to be easier to discriminate.
-For Condition 1t4i, tokens by the female talker were easier to discriminate, showing that discrimination of a phonetic contrast can be strongly influenced by individual talker characteristics.
-Because the focus of the study was on cross-group differences, the scores for the male and female blocks (in Conditions 1t1i and 1t4i) and for the two blocks of stimuli (in Conditions 4t1i and 4t4i) were aggregated per condition for the main statistical analysis.
-Again, because age was not correlated with any of the measures, repeated-measures ANOVAs focused on the between-subject effect of group and the within-subject effect of contrast (voicing or place) and test conditions.
-Discrimination was poorer for the DYS than the AR group, F(1, 56) = 19.1, p < .0001.
-There was a main effect of contrast, F(1, 56) = 156.0, p < .0001,modified by a significant Condition × Contrast interaction, F(3, 168) = 34.6, p < .0001: Discrimination scores were higher for the place contrast than for the voicing contrast for all conditions except Condition 1t1i.
-Again, this may be linked to the specific characteristics of the talkers used in this condition.
-In summary, both groups found it easier to discriminate the place contrast than the voicing contrast in noise, consistent with the identification results, with performance being poorer overall for the DYS group.
-Regarding below-norm performance (as calculated for the identification tests), for the voicing contrast, 51% of DYS children but only 8% of AR children were below norm; for the place contrast, below-norm performance was found for 49% of the DYS group and 4% of the AR group.
-Thirteen children (37% of the DYS group) were below norm for both contrasts.
+As for the identification tests, discrimination scores varied significantly across the male and female talker blocks in condition 1t1i, but in this case tokens by the male talker were found to be easier to discriminate.
+For condition 1t4i, tokens by the female talker were easier to discriminate, showing that discrimination of a phonetic contrast can be strongly influenced by individual talker characteristics.
+As the focus of the study was on cross-group differences, the scores for the male and female blocks (in conditions 1t1i and 1t4i), and for the two blocks of stimuli (in conditions 4t1i and 4t4i) were aggregated per condition for the main statistical analysis.
+Again, as age was not correlated with any of the measures, repeated-measures ANOVAs focused on the between-subject effect of group, and the within-subject effect of contrast (voicing or place) and test conditions.
+Discrimination was poorer for the DYS than the AR group [F(1, 56)= 19.1; p<.0001].
+There was a main effect of contrast [F(1, 56)=156.0; p<.0001] modified by a significant condition by contrast interaction [F(3, 168)= 34.6; p<.0001]: discrimination scores were higher for the place contrast than for the voicing contrast for all conditions except condition 1t1i.
+Again, this may be linked to the specific characteristics of talkers used in this condition.
+In summary both groups found it easier to discriminate the place contrast than the voicing contrast in noise, consistent with the identification results, with performance being poorer overall for the DYS group.
+As regards below-norm performance (as calculated for the identification tests), for the voicing contrast, 51% of DYS children but only 8% of AR children were below-norm; for the place contrast, below-norm performance was found for 49% of the DYS group and 4% of the AR group.
+13 children (37% of the DYS group) were below-norm for both contrasts.
 The proportion of DYS children performing below norm was therefore higher for the discrimination task than for the identification task.